Na Skraju: History

-In 1999, at 60 Komisji Edukacji Narodowej Avenue, was opened the Multikino Ursynów multiplex.
-It was the second multiplex to be opened in Poland, and first in Warsaw, as well as the largest cinema in the city.
+In 1999, the Multikino Ursynów multiplex was opened at 60 Komisji Edukacji Narodowej Avenue.
+It was the second multiplex in Poland, and the first in Warsaw, as well as the largest cinema in the city at the time.
+In 2009, the KEN Center shopping mall was opened at 15 Ciszewskiego Street.
+In 2021, the Polish Inventors Park, a recreational green area, begun being develop at the intersection of Rosoła and Indiry Gandhi Streets.

-In 2001, at the site of a former cemetery, begun the ongoing construction of the Catholic Church of Blessed Edmund Bojanowski at 12 Kokosowa Street.